Master in SDN and NFV for 5G Networks

 I am currently Lecturer in the Master in SDN and NFV for 5G Networks, organized by the University Carlos III of Madrid and Ericsson.

 I lecture in the Master’s courses “Software Defined Networks (SDN)”, “Network Function Virtualization”, and “Access and edge networks in 5G”, providing experience and insights from the latest advances in the industry in general, and Telefónica in particular.

 Master in Connected Industry 4.0

-During the 2019/2020 course I have provided some seminar talks related to the following topics:
+I present seminar talks related to the following topics:

 - 5G – Network Slicing

 - MEC – Edge computing

 Adjunct Lecturer (part-time) at the Telematics Dept. of the University Carlos III of Madrid

 From February 2002 to February 2010, I was Adjunct Lecturer (part-time) at the Telematics Dept. of the University Carlos III of Madrid, teaching the following subjects: